AbduEhab/JavaFx-Game/README.md

 ## Overview

--This is a Hearthstone style game made with java using the FX library.
+- This is a Hearthstone style game made with java using the FX library.
 Originaly made as a uni project, but i thought people might wanna look through it to learn more about java and oop in general.
 So I added a few quality of life features and I'm going to leave it here.

-Special thanks to `fad11` for adding his own touch here and there.
+- Special thanks to `fad11` for adding his own touch here and there.

-Note: Audio clips may cause a problem for some IDE's so I commented them out.
+>Note: Audio clips may cause a problem for some IDE's so I commented them out.

 ## Technologies